Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Results and Discussion

-In the Introduction, we introduced various concepts related with the roughness to the clusters contour, in particular, the border height fluctuation $W(t)$.
-For our experiments, we observe that $W(t)$ is approximately constant during aggregation from $100$ s, until the field is switched off (see Fig. \ref{fig:wagre}).
+For our experiments, we observe that $W(t)$ is approximately constant during aggregation from $\sim 100$ s, until the field is switched off (see Fig. \ref{fig:wagre}).
+The time of 100 seconds is approximately the time of formation of doublets of chains of only two particles in our experiments \cite{Dominguez-Garcia2007}.
+Therefore, this initial observed experimental decrease on the roughness is related to the behavior of the free particles.
+When the chains reach the mean size of the doublet, $W(t)$ remains constant and a average value can be calculated for each experiment.
 In Table \ref{tab:table1}, column 7, we show time average values $\left< W\right>_t$ for each experiment in the saturated region.
 No dependence with $\lambda$, $\phi_{2D}$ or $R_1/R_0$ is observed.
-Therefore, as it happens with $D_p$, the variations on the border of the clusters do not suffer high variations during aggregation and they seem not to depend on external variables, with the exception of the initial stages of aggregation.
+Therefore, as it happens with $D_p$, the variations on the border of the clusters do not suffer high variations during aggregation and they seem not to depend on external variables.
 The average value of this dispersion is 0.21$\pm$ 0.04 $\mu$m, approximately $1/5$ of the particle diameter.
-This value can be considered high for linear chains, because a perfect spherical single particle should have a value of $w$ close to $1/3$ of the particle diameter.
-However, the quantities $\left< W\right>_t$ have been obtained making a cluster average in which the free particles and small chains count the same as the longest clusters.
-Similarly, the initial value when no field is applied may vary as a function of the number of initial aggregates present in the system.
-Therefore, this average and experimental variations for ideal scenarios may reduce the value of $W(t)$ for a perfect chain composed of aligned spherical particles.
+This value can be considered high for linear chains, because a perfect spherical single particle should have a value of $w$, close to $1/3$ of the particle diameter.
+We have to take into account that $\left< W\right>_t$ has been obtained making a cluster average in which the free particles and small chains count the same as the longest clusters, something that decreases the value of $W(t)$ for a perfect chain composed of aligned spherical particles.

-We observe as the average chain-border height fluctuation $W(t)$ follows a power-law behaviour on the initial stages of aggregation, as can be seen for various experiments on Fig. \ref{fig:wagre}.
-Consequently, we define the exponent ${\beta}_a$, so during initial stages $W(t)\sim t^{{\beta}_a}$ is verified.
-We summarize ${\beta}_a$ obtained values on Table \ref{tab:table1} on column 5.
-An average value for this exponent is $\left<{\beta}_a\right>=-0.03 \pm 0.02$.
-The high relative error of this magnitude is associated with the differences in number and morphology between the detected clusters in each experiment, specially regarding the free particles.

-In addition, and as a verification, we calculated the roughness factor $\alpha$ for chains with sufficient length.
-We obtain a average value of three aligned chains ($\sim$ 20 $\mu$m length) $\alpha$ = 0.11 in a case of $\lambda$= 703 and $\phi_{2D}$ = 0.106 and for different times $t$ = 4105.6 s, 5233.2 s and 5400 s.
-If we apply Ec.(\ref{dimalpha}), we obtain an average value of $d$ = 1.88 $\pm$ 0.03, compatible with the value $D_p$ = 1.85 obtained for this experiment and with the average $\left<D_p\right>$ = 1.84 $\pm$ 0.02.
-As we will see below, this method also gives, where it is applicable, concordance between $d$ and $D_p$ in the disaggregation process.
-Therefore, we can interpreter perimeter-based fractal dimension as a measure of the roughness of the chains border.